What Muhammad Ali told his daughters was indicative of who he was as a man and boxer

 It’s not often that you get reached out to with an opportunity to speak to Muhammad Ali’s very own flesh and blood.

-They were speaking from LA at the new Muhammad Ali Exhibition at the Beverly Center.
+They were speaking from LA.
+At the new Muhammad Ali Exhibition at the Beverly Center no less.

-Upon beginning our cross-Atlantic phone conversation on the phone I was instantly energized just from the instant chemistry basically.
+Upon beginning our cross-Atlantic phone conversation I was instantly energized just from the instant chemistry basically.

 “Literally we just got off the punching bag.
 We’re literally pumped!”